clips/conll2018/README.md

 The Subtlex files can be found [here](http://crr.ugent.be/programs-data/subtitle-frequencies).
 Lexique can be found [here](http://www.lexique.org/public/Lexique382.zip) (links to direct download) The lexicon projects can be found [here](http://crr.ugent.be/programs-data/lexicon-projects)

+# Data request

+We can supply the neighborhood measurements for all the corpora and feature sets on request.
+Please send an E-mail to the lead author.

 # Citation